Today, our Winnipeg dentists describe how we help kids, teens, adults, seniors and all members of the family keep their smiles healthy.

 As many teens are concerned about their appearance at this age and having a healthy, white smile, we will educate them about the connection between dental hygiene practices and the appearance of their smiles.

 If orthodontic care is needed, teens will be referred to an orthodontist for assessment and perhaps require treatment with braces, clear aligners, a retainer or other appliance.

 Many people develop early stage gum disease in adulthood, potentially resulting in painfully swollen gums and other oral health issues.
 Preventive care should continue to be top of mind for adults, including at-home care and regular visits to the dentists for hygiene cleanings.

 Many people will need their wisdom teeth removed in early adulthood.
-Sometimes, oral surgery, specialized care, appliances or other treatments will be recommended for specific issues such as TMJ Disorder or sleep apnea.
+Sometimes, oral surgery, specialized care, appliances or other treatments will be recommended for specific issues such as TMJ Disorder.